- Distinguish between positive directions and negative directions.

 Teach

-• Instructor 1 stands at the front of the room.
-She yells general statements like “Don’t drag those feet!” or “Too slow!”
-She says vaguely insulting things like, “It looks like you guys have been spending too much time behind a desk” or “Now’s the time you pay for all those desserts you’ve been eating.”
+- Instructor 1 stands at the front of the room and yells general statements like “Don’t drag those feet!” or “Too slow!”
+She says vaguely insulting things like, “It looks like you guys have been spending too much time behind a desk” or “Now’s the time you pay for all that time you took off from the gym.”
 When someone stops to get a drink of water, she makes a comment about people wasting time.

-• Instructor 2 moves around the room.
-She gently says “Lift your knees like this” as she models the move next to you.
+- Instructor 2 moves around the room and gently says “Lift your knees like this” and models the move next to you.
 She shouts out encouragement like “10 more seconds to go.
 You’ve got this!” or “You all have been working hard tonight!”
-When someone stops to get a drink, she says, “Everyone be sure to take care of your needs whenever you need to.
+When someone stops to get a drink, she says, “Everyone please take care of your needs whenever you need to.
 We’re going to switch intervals in 30 seconds, so we’ll all take a quick water break then, too.”

 What impact would each instructor have on you and your motivation to participate?

 Interactions matter.
 Words set the tone for the experiences we have throughout the day.
-This also is true in child-development and school-age programs.
+This also is true in child development and school-age programs.
 The language staff members use and the interactions they have with children, families, one another, and you make a big difference in the quality of your program.
-This lesson will help you identify ways to support staff members’ interactions.

 Interactions Between Children

 Dan Gartrell, in Education for a Civil Society, recommends teaching children the five-finger formula for social problem solving.
 This method involves assigning a definition or purpose to each finger.
 Once children are taught this technique, they can use their own bodies to calm themselves down during times of disagreement.
-The five steps are listed below, and you can read more about this technique by reviewing the article in the Learn section.
+The five steps are:

 Often, problems involve more than one child.
 In these instances, group meetings can be an effective strategy.
 For preschoolers, this may look like circle time with an adult primarily facilitating the meeting.
 For older children, the adult should take a more passive role and let the children facilitate the meeting.
 In some school-age programs, a “peace table” is used as a designated space to help provide a setting and structure for problem-solving.